AirPods Pro 2 vs AirPods 3: Which earbuds are right for you? | CNN Underscored

 Both the AirPods Pro 2 and AirPods 3 work with the Find My app, making it easy to track down the location of your earbuds in the event you lose them.
 However, the AirPods Pro 2 go the extra mile in two ways.

 First off, the latest AirPods Pro allow you to track both the case and the earbuds via Find My (on other models, you can only track your buds), and the case can now make a chime when you’re digging through your couch cushions for it.
-Also, the AirPods Pro 2 is the only model that features a lanyard loop right on the case, a simple addition which is perfect for attaching them to your backpack or keys.
+Also, the AirPods Pro 2 are the only model that features a lanyard loop right on the case, a simple addition that’s perfect for attaching them to your backpack or keys.

 You want the best controls a set of AirPods can offer